How to Register an Arkansas LLC

 Will my Arkansas LLC have to file a BOI report?

 Most likely, yes.
 Although there are some exemptions, most LLCs formed on or after January 1, 2024 must file a Beneficial Ownership Information (BOI) report within 30 days of formation to the Financial Crimes Enforcement Network (FinCEN).
-However, in order to give business owners time to acquaint themselves with this new mandatory federal filing, an exception is in place only for companies formed in 2024: FinCEN will accept BOI filings up to 90 days after company formation.
 LLCs formed prior to 2024 may file their initial report at any time from January 1 – December 31, 2024.

 BOI reports are mandated through the Corporate Transparency Act to combat financial crimes in the US and require businesses to report company and individual owner details.
 Company information required on the report includes the full legal name, any trade or DBA names, current address, formation jurisdiction, and tax ID.
 Individual information is required of beneficial owners and company applicants, and includes their full name, date of birth, residential address, and copy of an identifying document with a unique ID number (e.g. driver’s license).